-There is 1 water treatment plants in the catchment and it has been designated as 'not at risk' of impacting its surrounding water environment.
-Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.
+There are 2 water treatment plants in the catchment and 1 of them been designated as 'at risk' of impacting its surrounding water environment.
+Monitoring does not indicate any water quality issues which are likely to be associated with this plant and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.